vim-advent-calendar/ideas/djmoch-tag-vims-it.md

 server integration in Vim have seemed like more trouble than they're worth.
 That said, with the advent of Vim 8 and its asynchronous capabilities, there is headroom for these solutions to improve.

+I do not recommend Vim because it can be your IDE in the terminal.
+That said, Vim is a very powerful tool and if you invest the time to learn how it works it will take you very far.
+In other words, use Vim for all it's worth _before_ looking for a plugin to help you out.
+Anyone who (like me) jumps right to installing a bunch of plugins—whether in a spree of grabbing anything that looks interesting or just to copy someone else's configuration—will likely end up with an unmaintainable mess of a tool that doesn't work consistently, may not work at all, or works about as slow as the IDE you wanted to break free of.

 [ic]: http://vimdoc.sourceforge.net/htmldoc/insert.html#ins-completion
 [ec]: http://ctags.sourceforge.net/